 Friday, July 1: Canadian Music Hall of Fame singer-songwriter Sarah McLachlan will perform at Rogers Place in Edmonton.
-You can get your tickets here.
+Get your tickets for the Canada Day 150th celebration here.

 July 2: Live with Martin Kerr: Intimate Album Release Party features the opening act for Sarah McLachlan at Rogers Palace.
 This encore performance (the night after the McLachlan show) will feature a live performance by the artist, light hors d’oeuvres and additional entertainment.